Dr. Pema Choephyel

 Further, Dorji has been actively serving on technical committees in Bhutan pertaining to water, climate change, human-wildlife conflicts, and solid waste management and biodiversity related projects.
 He has been volunteering for forest fire management, Kuzoo Radio and other areas as well.
 He received his Masters of Business Administration(specialization in Project Management) degree in 2013 from the Australian National University.
 He is from Phongmey, Trashigang.

-Rinchen Wangmo joined the BTFEC in October 2014 as the Assistant Finance Officer.
-She holds Bachelor in Business Administration specialized in Accounts from Gedu College of Business Studies, 2012.
+Rinchen Wangmo joined the BTFEC in October 2014 as the Assistant Finance Officer and now works as Assistant Procurement Officer.
+She holds Bachelor in Business Administration specialized in Accounting from Gedu College of Business Studies, 2012.

 Before joining the Trust Fund, She worked with private companies for two years.
 Rinchen is from Kurtoe, Lhuentse.